AndreiBudica/Accesa-project/README.md

 This is a weather app that displays the current weather and daily weather forecast for a given location using OpenWeatherMap API and OpenStreetMap for map display.

+## Prerequisites

+- Node.js installed on your local machine.

 ## Features

 - Display of current weather information, including temperature, weather icon, wind speed, and precipitation.